examachine/pisi/README.md

 Options:
   --version   show program's version number and exit -h, --help  show this help message and exit
+$ pisi help install
+$  pisi help install
+install (it):
+Install PISI packages

+Usage: install <package1> <package2> ... <packagen>

+You may use filenames, URI's or package names for packages.
+If you have specified a package name, it should exist in a specified repository.

+You can also specify components instead of package names, which will be expanded to package names.

+Options:
+  --version             show program's version number and exit -h, --help            show this help message and exit -B, --ignore-comar    bypass comar configuration agent -S, --bypass-safety   bypass safety switch
+  -n, --dry-run         do not perform any action, just show what would be
+                        done
+  -E, --ignore-dependency
+                        do not take dependency information into account --reinstall           Reinstall already installed packages --ignore-file-conflicts
+                        Ignore file conflicts
+  --ignore-build-no     do not take build no into account.
+  -D DESTDIR, --destdir=DESTDIR
+                        change the system root for pisi commands -y, --yes-all         assume yes in all yes/no queries -u USERNAME, --username=USERNAME
+  -p PASSWORD, --password=PASSWORD
+  -v, --verbose         detailed output
+  -d, --debug           show debugging information
+  -N, --no-color        print like a man
+  -L BANDWIDTH_LIMIT, --bandwidth-limit=BANDWIDTH_LIMIT
+                        Keep bandwidth usage under specified KB's

 ~~~~

 PISI has an advanced CLI tool that allows you to access both low-level and